-Literature on property rights and land use rights primarily refers to ES provided by healthy soils (16) under various land use types, such as grassland, forest, and crops for food or fuel.
-It also explores differences in agricultural practices, such as conventional versus conservation approaches, and pasture management strategies, including mixed or rotational grazing.
-Additionally, there are instruments that highlight the role of regulating (7) and supporting (6) ecosystem services (ES), while also addressing the trade-offs associated with different land use types.
+Literature on property rights and land use rights mostly refers to ES of healthy soils (16) under different land use types, for instance grassland or forest, crops for food or fuel, but also investigates differences in agricultural practices, e.g. conventional or conservative, and pasture management, mixed or rotational.
+Those instruments highlight the role of regulating (7) and supporting (6) ES, and address trade-offs derived from different land use types.
 Conservation instruments show the greatest contribution to all ES (35), examples include governmental programs, at regional or local scale, and often refer to landscape level, i.e. forest, grassland.
-The regulatory and often compulsory nature of conservation programs is rarely supported by incentive instruments that could complement these actions.
-Such incentives, whether provided by the government or private buyers of ES, could help compensate for the associated costs.
-Improvement in market for ES was mentioned as key outlook for conservation easements (Eastburn et al, 2017).
+The regulatory and often compulsory character of conservation programs finds little support in terms of incentive instruments that could complement the action, compensating for the costs through governmental incentives or private buyer of ES.
+Improvement in market for ES was mentioned as key outlook for conservation easements (Eastburn et al., 2017).

-Both the literature on property rights and conservation instruments agree that weak definitions or poor enforcement of property rights in certain regions, such as South America or Africa, can lead to the overconsumption of common-pool resources.
-This issue is exacerbated by inequalities in the willingness to appropriate resources when new business opportunities, such as biofuels or carbon sequestration, arise, or among different types of farms, such as smallholders versus large properties.
+Both property right and conservation instrument literature agree that the weak definition of property rights or poor enforcement of property rights in certain regions (such as South America or Africa), inequalities in the willingness to appropriate resources when new business opportunities emerge (i.e. biofuels or carbon sequestration), or among different farm typologies (i.e. smallholders and large properties), can lead to overconsumption of common-pool resources.
 Thus, this literature emphasises the importance of improving social capital for enhancing cooperation and common actions (Targetti et al., in press), both horizontally among farmers and vertically among supply chain actors (D'alberto, in press) as well as call for new institutions or enhance the capacity of existing institutions to design rules, and conservation strategies for common-pool resources (Lant et al., 2008).

-Other categories of regulation show a lower volume of literature exploring the interplay between these instruments and the provision of ecosystem services (ES).
+Other regulation categories show lower amount of literature investigating the interplay between instrument and provision of ecosystem service.
 Examples of subsidies for soil health address regulating ES (2) and supporting ES (3) with the purpose of reducing erosion and increasing soil organic carbon.
-Tradeoffs emerged from provision of fuel instead of food (Gomiero, 2018) and from cover crops causing decreased production, having subsidies related to yield losses rather than to improved soil conditions (Deines et al, 2022).
+Tradeoffs emerged from provision of fuel instead of food (Gomiero, 2018) and from cover crops causing decreased production, having subsidies related to yield losses rather than to improved soil conditions (Deines et al., 2022).
 Offsets (6) and quotas (7) don't relate much to soil health but mostly to carbon farming, understood as a set of practices that increase soil organic carbon stored in farmland and should offset agricultural GHG emissions (Keenor et al, 2021).

-Payments for ES reward farmers and landowners for improved regulating (8) and supporting (7) services, serving as compensatory mechanisms for investments, management practices and/or yield reduction.
-As for sources of financing, public sector is indicated as key funder, i.e., trough the form of direct payments but also private sector - e.g., industry was mentioned as source of finance, through compensation mechanisms (see for instance Lal et al, 2020).
+Payments for ES reward farmers and landowners for improved regulating ES (8) and supporting (7) services, acting as compensatory mechanisms for investments, management practices and/or yield reduction.
+As for sources of financing, public sector is indicated as key funder, i.e. trough the form of direct payments but also private sector, e.g. industry was mentioned as source of finance, through compensation mechanisms (see for instance Lal et al., 2020).